2020 Online Astronomy Institute - Module 3: Romancing the Moon

-Details: Each module lasts five consecutive weeks, with 1-hour webinars offered weekly for four of these weeks.
+Details: Each module lasts five consecutive weeks, with 1-hour Zoom webinars offered weekly for four of these weeks.
+We use Google Groups to communicate and share documents.
 Each module includes a Materials Kit that will be shipped directly to you at the Shipping Address you provide during Checkout.
 Please note: Shipping is included for the Continental U.S. If your ship-to address is Hawaii, Alaska, Puerto Rico, or International, we will contact you with the additional shipping fees.

 Before the first and between the webinar sessions, you’ll engage in activities on your own time, including posting ideas and opinions in an online forum and engaging in assignments and activities related to the content.
 You’ll also get a chance to try out the activities with your classes between the webinars and share your experiences.